Psalm 11

 This Psalm asks a question in verses 1-3, answers the question in verses 4-6, and then gives us the glorious conclusion in verse 7.

-The question: How can you tell me to "Flee as a bird to your mountain"?
+The question: If I am trusting in the Lord, how can you tell me to "Flee as a bird to your mountain"?
 I see the wicked all around me, and they are conquering the righteous; they shoot at the righteous in secret.
-What can the righteous do?
+If the wicked destroy the foundations, what can the righteous do?

 Psalm 11 is so encouraging to Christians today.
 Think of the many times we view circumstances around us - whether they are personal or global, and we think, "How can God let this happen; where is God?
 So much wickedness goes on all around us, and it seems as though God is nowhere to be found.